fergald/docs/explainers/permissions-policy-unload.md

 due to its unreliability.

-Since this policy requires opt-in by the embedder, problemative cases can be excepted until they are fixed.
+Since this policy requires opt-in by the embedder, problematic cases can be excepted until they are fixed.
 What remains are the cases where the embedder accidentally breaks something an iframe or (hypothetically) intentionally exploits the iframe.